Thursday, April 30, 2009

 Yet, like Little Prince author Antoine de-Saint Exupery (whom I discussed last week), Hitchcock a way to contribute: in this case, becoming instrumental, albeit as a largely deskbound major in Air Intelligence, in developing the P-51 B Mustang, a fighter-bomber so effective that, when Luftwaffe chief Hermann Goering saw it overhead in the skies over Berlin, he knew “that the jig was up.”

 Hitchcock’s desire to get into the nitty-gritty of flight detail—to experience for himself what this plane was like—led to his death.
 Engineers attached to his group were assigned to figure out why the Mustang wasn’t coming out of bombing dives.
-Hitchcock, testing out his engineers’ theory, crashed near Salisbury, England.

 Last year, at a used-book sale, I delayed picking up a copy of a biography of Hitchcock by Nelson W. Aldrich, Tommy Hitchcock: An American Hero.
 I’m sorry I didn’t buy it when I had the chance: the career of Hitchcock represents a world and a character decidedly foreign to the way we live now.

-For those like myself who can’t get enough of The Great Gatsby, Hitchcock’s life casts a unique spotlight on how Fitzgerald created a unique blend of character, environment, and theme.
+For those like me who can’t get enough of The Great Gatsby, Hitchcock’s life casts a unique spotlight on how Fitzgerald created a unique blend of character, environment, and theme.
 The marvel is that Tommy Hitchcock is an even more fascinating personality than Tom Buchanan.

 Quote of the Day (Archbishop Timothy Dolan, on His Responsibility—and Ours)